-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the County's basic financial statements.
-The combining and individual fund statements, local management board schedule of revenue and expenditures- regulatory basis and local management board schedule of earned reinvestment are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the basic financial statements that collectively comprise the County's basic financial statements.
+The accompanying combining and individual fund statements, local management board schedule of revenue and expenditures regulatory basis and schedule of earned reinvestment are presented for purposes of additional analysis and are not a required part of the basic financial statements.

+The accompanying combining and individual fund statements and local management board schedules are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the accompanying combining and individual fund statements and budgetary comparison schedules are fairly stated in all material respects in relation to the basic financial statements as a whole.